Access & Support Services

 If you would like to receive detailed information about RIT/NTID in the mail, please complete the form below.

 RIT provides one of the most accessible education communities in the world for deaf and hard-of-hearing students.
 Here are just a few examples of the services that support your success.

-RIT Bachelor's and Master's Degree Programs
+RIT Bachelor's Degree Programs

 Instruction with Access and Support Services: If you qualify to take courses in RIT’s College of Applied Science and Technology, Business, Computing and Information Sciences, Engineering, Health Sciences and Technology, Imaging Arts and Sciences, Liberal Arts or Science, RIT will provide the educational access services you need.
 You can choose from among sign language interpreting services, FM systems, notetaking, or real-time captioning services by contacting the Department of Access Services.
 Alternative services also may be provided.
 You also have access to a unique array of educational support services such as tutoring by experienced faculty tutors, personal and career counseling and academic advising.

 RIT has the largest staff of professional sign language interpreters of any college program in the world.
 Last year, RIT provided nearly 130,000 hours of interpreting services.
 In addition to classroom interpreters, you also may request interpreting services for non-academic activities such as athletic events, religious services, student government meetings, guest presentations and other student life activities.

 Trained student notetakers record information during class or laboratory lectures, discussions and multimedia presentations.
 Class notes then are placed on the Web, so you can easily access them.
 Last year, RIT provided nearly 67,000 hours of notetaking services for students.